canonical/craft-parts/docs/reference/plugins/python.rst

 Python plugin
 -------------

-The Python plugin can be used for python projects where you would want to do the following things:
+The Python plugin can be used for Python projects where you would want to do any of the following things:

-- import python modules with a requirements.txt file
+- Import Python modules with a :file:`requirements.txt` file.
-- build a python project that has a setup.py
+- Build a Python project that has a :file:`setup.py` or :file:`pyproject.toml` file.
-- install packages straight from pip
+- Install packages using :command:`pip`.

 This plugin uses the common plugin keywords as well as those for "sources".
 For more information check the 'plugins' topic for the former and the